 A selection can be thought of as an indirect property with dynamic type; that is, rather than having the property stored in the server, it is maintained by some client (the "owner").
 A selection is global in nature and is thought of as belonging to the user (although maintained by clients), rather than as being private to a particular window subhierarchy or a particular set of clients.
-When a client asks for the contents of a selection, it specifies a selection "target type".
+When a client asks for the contents of a selection, it specifi es a selection "target type".
 This target type can be used to control the transmitted representation of the contents.
 For example, if the selection is "the last thing the user clicked on" and that is currently an image, then the target type might specify whether the contents of the image should be sent in XY format or Z format.
-The target type can also be used to control the target type can also be used for other purposes.
+The target type can also be used to control the class of contents transmitted; for example, asking for the "looks" (fonts, line spacing, indentation, and so on) of a paragraph selection rather than the text of the paragraph.
+The target type can also be used for other purposes.
 The protocol does not constrain the semantics.